FALL FLEX WEEK

 You cannot claim Flex credit for:

-- activities related to the normal preparation of classes such as selecting textbooks, preparing syllabus and class materials, grading, and meeting with students.
+- Activities related to the normal preparation of classes, such as selecting textbooks, preparing syllabi and class materials, and grading, which are required parts of your job and your compensation as an instructor

-- participating in ongoing committees that are part of professional service to the institution.
+- Participating in ongoing committees that are part of your professional service to the institution.

 For more detailed information about the CCC Flex program, refer to the California Community Colleges Flex Guidelines.

-If you have questions, contact Beth Patel at BPatel@marin.edu
+If you have questions, contact Contact Cara Kreit, email@example.com